GoogleCloudPlatform/training-data-analyst/courses/machine_learning/deepdive/06_structured/pipelines/README.md

 * Connect your GitHub repo
 * Skip the "Create a push trigger (optional)" for now
 * Now, when you run ./setup_github_trigger.sh from the containers folder in CloudShell or Jupyter terminal, a trigger will be set up
-* The trigger will rebuild Docker image any time file necessary for that container is committed
+* The trigger will rebuild Docker image any time a file in that container folder is committed

 ### 3b Verify CI
-* In AI Platform Notebooks or CloudShell, clone your personal GitHub repo
+* In AI Platform Notebooks, clone your personal GitHub repo
 * cd to this directory
 * Create Docker containers:  ./build_all.sh
 * Change containers/bqtocsv/transform.py in some way (maybe add a print statement)